Desolation Jones: Characters

 The story's protagonist and title character is Michael Jones, a former agent of British intelligence service MI6, who earns a long record of drunkenness and misconduct within the organisation.
 This is possibly due to a break-up with a woman only mentioned as "Jessica."
 In lieu of being discharged for his behaviour, he was chosen to participate in a secret government project called the "Desolation Test."
 Jones believes he would be taking part in an innocuous research study, but instead becomes an unwilling human test subject.
 Part of the test was being strapped to a hospital bed for a full year without being allowed to sleep and subjected to endless scenes of death.
 Jones is the only known survivor of this program.
 To mark him as a potential biological threat, the British government brands a biohazard symbol on the underside of his left forearm and a "Desolation 01" (i.e. test subject #01) brand on his right forearm.

 The Desolation Test caused numerous physical changes.
 He has become a scarred and frail figure with grey skin and chalk white hair, who must avoid direct sunlight, although the exact effects it would have upon him are not revealed.
 He suffers from chronic pain and impotence.
 Mentally, Jones exhibits no fear, remorse, or any other emotion, and is numb to killing people, many times with his bare hands.
 He manages to take down a much larger opponent in the first issue by gouging out his eye with his index finger, remarking: "Winning a fight isn't about being the strongest or being a clever boxer, it's about being more willing to permanently fuck up the other guy."
 He heals poorly when wounded, although this may be a result of his constant drug abuse rather than due to the Desolation Test.
 Even in the best of times, he has hallucinations of half-naked, sometimes bloody angels.
 The character also wears a trademark orange trench coat, an oxygen mask, and a pair of goggles, presumably to avoid exposure to sunlight.
 On several occasions he demonstrates above-average reflexes, as though his wasted body still perfectly responds to his MI6 training.

-He resides in Los Angeles, which is secretly maintained by the US Government as a veritable prison for ex-agents of numerous intelligence organisations.
+He lives in Los Angeles, which is secretly maintained by the US Government as a veritable prison for ex-agents of numerous intelligence organisations.
 The ex-agents are legally invisible within the city, but are not allowed to leave without being hunted for going rogue.
 Jones makes a living as a private investigator, only doing jobs for other members of/within the intelligence community.